rasmj02/rasmj02/README.md

 ### Hi there 👋

-I am a student at Chalmers University of Gothenburg, currently residing in Gothenburg, Sweden.
+I am a Master's student in Computer Science at Chalmers University of Technology, specializing in algorithms, languages, and logic.
+With a background in automation and mechatronics engineering, I have experience developing innovative solutions in machine learning, computer vision, and intelligent automation.
+My projects include improving a system using low-latency vision pipelines for controlling autonomous robots at Volvo Group, and building an electric car charging optimization service using predictive modeling.

-Currently, I am studying automation, mechatronics, and deep machine learning.
+I am proficient in Python, Java, and algorithm design, with additional expertise in Git, CAD, and web development.

-I have a passion for coding and enjoy participating in orienteering events.
-During the winter, skiing is one of my favorite outdoor activities.
+I am passionate about electrification, environmental issues, and using technology to solve real-world challenges.
+I am eager to apply my skills to impactful projects, collaborate with diverse teams, and contribute to advancements in technology and innovation.